masumrefat/MasumPDF-Reader/README.md

 - This is a student / education project, not a commercial product.
 It does its job well, but it is smaller in scope than paid tools and may have rough edges.
+- **First setup is slow** (about 15–20 minutes, ~800 MB download) because it fetches all the components.
+This is one-time only.
+- **Editing existing text** keeps the original font for standard fonts (Times, Helvetica, etc.).
+For unusual embedded fonts, it uses the closest matching font, so it may not be pixel-identical — the same limit other PDF editors have.
 - The PDF comparison is **text-and-figure based**.
 It catches text changes precisely and flags changed figures, but it is not pixel-perfect on every scanned or image-only document.